Tax Optimization as Part of Your Investment Strategy

 Tax optimization and estate planning

-By using strategies like gifting, charitable donations, and trusts, you can reduce the taxable value of your estate, minimizing the tax burden on your heirs.
+Gifting, charitable donations, and trusts can reduce the taxable value of your estate.
 Proper estate planning ensures that more of your wealth goes to your loved ones rather than the government.
 One significant tax advantage when passing on investments is the “step-up in basis.”
 This allows your heirs to reset the cost basis of inherited assets, potentially reducing the capital gains tax they would owe if they sell those assets.
 Simply put, assets received outright in the form of investments may step up cost basis to the date of death (or an alternative valuation later on in probate, if elected) to allow for a more tax-efficient sale of the holdings once received.
-This way, if you received funds directly from the passing of a loved one, you can likely divest from those positions without facing what could have been a steep tax bill otherwise.
+This way, if you received funds directly from the passing of a loved one, you can likely divest from those positions without facing a steep tax bill.

 Tax optimization is an essential part of any successful investment strategy.
-By incorporating tax-efficient tactics like tax-deferred accounts, tax-loss harvesting, and estate planning, you can reduce your tax liability, enhance your investment returns, and ensure your wealth continues to grow.
+By incorporating tax-efficient tactics, you can reduce your tax liability, enhance your investment returns, and ensure your wealth grows.

 The information contained in this document is provided for informational purposes only and should not be construed as individualized advice.
 For individualized advice, please consult with your adviser.